+[NEW MATERIAL] SHORT TITLE.--This act may be

+[NEW MATERIAL] DEFINITIONS.--As used in the

+"collateral consequence" means a collateral

+Act".

+sanction or a disqualification;

+Uniform Collateral Consequences of Conviction Act:

+CONSEQUENCES OF CONVICTION ACT.

+SECTION 1.

+SECTION 2.

-- [NEW MATERIAL] SHORT TITLE.--This act may be cited as the "Uniform Collateral Consequences of Conviction - [NEW MATERIAL] DEFINITIONS.--As used in the Uniform Collateral Consequences of Conviction Act: - "collateral consequence" means a collateral - "collateral sanction" means a penalty, disability or disadvantage, however denominated, imposed on an individual as a result of the individual's conviction of an offense that applies by operation of law, whether or not the penalty, disability or disadvantage is included in the judgment or sentence.
-"Collateral sanction" does not include imprisonment, probation, parole, supervised release, forfeiture, restitution, fine, assessment or costs of prosecution:
+"collateral sanction" means a penalty,

+disability or disadvantage, however denominated, imposed on an individual as a result of the individual's conviction of an offense that applies whether or not the penalty, disability or disadvantage is included in the judgment or sentence.

+"Collateral sanction" does not include imprisonment, probation, parole, supervised release, forfeiture, restitution, fine, assessment or costs of prosecution;
-- C. "convicted" and "conviction" include an adjudication as a youthful offender or serious youthful offender that results in an adult sentence; - D. "decision-maker" means the state acting through the following entities or their employees: - (1) a department; - (2) an agency; - (3) an officer; or - (4) an instrumentality, including a political subdivision, an educational institution, a board or a commission or a government contractor, including a subcontractor, made subject to the Uniform Collateral Consequences of Conviction Act by contract, by law other than the Uniform Collateral Consequences of Conviction Act or by ordinance; - E. "disqualification" means a penalty, disability or disadvantage, however denominated, that an administrative agency, governmental official or court in a civil proceeding is authorized, but not required, to impose on an individual on grounds relating to the individual's conviction of an offense;

-F • "identification on agency" means the New Mexico sentencing comm nission, acting g in conjun ction with the district attorneys of Ne w Mexico, the attorney g eneral and the public defender depart ment;
+- C. "convicted" and "conviction" include an adjudication as a youthful offender or serious youthful offender that results in an adult sentence; - D. "decision-maker" means the state, acting through the following entities or their employees: - (1) a department; - (2) an agency; - (3) an officer; or - (4) an instrumentality, including a political subdivision, an educational institution, a board, a commission or a government contractor, including a subcontractor, made subject to the Uniform Collateral Consequences of Conviction Act by contract, by law other than the Uniform Collateral Consequences of Conviction Act or by ordinance; - E. "disqualification" means a penalty, disability or disadvantage, however denominated, that an administrative agency, governmental official or court in a civil proceeding is authorized, but not required, to impose on an individual on grounds relating to the individual's conviction of an offense; - F. "identification agency" means the New Mexico sentencing commission, acting in conjunction with the district .218163.1 attorneys of New Mexico, the attorney general and the public defender department;